Bertier/OpportunistiKapacity/README.md

 ## Modulation schemes

 The modulation schemes, found in the `communications` module, set a data rate for a given RSSI between two nodes.
-So far, we propose the following path loss models (explained more thoroughly in our paper):
+So far, we propose the following path loss models (explained thoroughly in our paper):

  - `Wifi5_empirical_goodput`
  - `Wifi5_stepwise_max`
  - `Wifi5_stepwise_linear_adjusted`
  - `Wifi5_stepwise_fit`

+# Module and classes

+The module is separated in 3 files:

+ - `communications` everything function to do with the translation of distance into a throughput estimation.
+ - `datasetparser`: provides two classes, (`ContactParser`, `MobilityParser`) to iterate over a dataset file.
+ - `contactcalculator`, provides the two classes (`GeographicTrace`, `ContactTrace`) to calculate the contact capacity.